BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/README.md

             print('\n########## Test 2.
 Successfully completed! ##########\n')

 ## 3.2 Launch.menu:
-During the first run und after compleating the tests, or discard it at the begining, the application will cheeck if database and log_out file are existing.
-If not these will be created wit five predefined habits.
-Last log_out_date ist set to be to days earlier to present how user notifiactions about not completed habits are working.
-Those two steps are happening only if any of the file is missing.
+During the first run and after completing the tests, or discarding them at the beginning, the application will check if the database and log_out file exist.
+If not, these will be created with five predefined habits.
+The last log_out_date is set to be two days earlier to demonstrate how user notifications about incomplete habits work.
+These two steps occur only if any of the files are missing

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/227a0ce5-a3a9-43ab-ae2f-95f568f480e0)